clearlinux/clear-linux-documentation/source/clear-linux/tutorials/tutorials.rst

 Tutorials
 #########

-This section provides instruction to walk you through completing |CL| use cases.
+This section provides detailed instructions to guide you through completing specific |CLOSIA| use cases.

 .. toctree::
    :maxdepth: 2